-Awesome Dubai tennis court on the top of the skyscraper in Burj Al Arab.
+Dubai tennis court on the top of the skyscraper in Burj Al Arab.

 What do you think, where is the location of the highest VIP tennis court in the world?
-May be on the top of Kilimanjaro mounting?
+Maybe on the top of Kilimanjaro mounting?
 Or even Everest?
 Nothing of the kind.
 In the mountings, your boll will be blown out by terrible wind together with players.
 In reality, the highest tennis court in the world is located on the top of skyscraper Burj Al-Arab, one of the most luxurious and what is more important- one of the highest hotels in the world.
 Elite Entertainment in Dubai.

 Hotel-Tower Burj Al-Arab looks like an enormous sail, which raises 321 meters above sea level.
-To call this building “one of the highest hotels” means underestimate it because Burj Al-Arab is second only to the hotel "Rose Tower."
+To call this building "one of the highest hotels" means underestimate it because Burj Al-Arab is second only to the hotel "Rose Tower."
 Both these buildings are located in Dubai, the capital of the United Arabian Emirates.
-Residents of the city are experts in a truly oriental luxury: room price in Burj Al-Arab starts from 1000 USD and reach 28000 USD per night.
-But certainly for the money - full comfort: the hotel calls itself the "seven-star".
+Residents of the city are experts in a genuinely oriental luxury: room price in Burj Al-Arab starts from 1000 USD and reach 28000 USD per night.
+But certainly for the money - full comfort: the hotel calls itself the "seven-star."
 Really and truly - in what other hotels you can play tennis on the court in the middle of the sky?
-Dubai girls
+Dubai girls.

 The remarkable thing is that the exact height of the court is not known to anyone except the building architects.